biocore/qiime/doc/tutorials/doc_sra_submission.rst

 This tutorial illustrates how to use QIIME for SRA submission of barcoded 16S community sequencing data generated on the Roche 454.
 To run this tutorial, you'll need to have QIIME installed, as well as the 454 off-instrument tools (``sffinfo``, ``sfffile``).

-Future versions of QIIME will support similar workflows and tutorials for SRA submission of meta-genomics data, and data generated on the Illumina platforms.
+Future versions of QIIME will likely support similar workflows and tutorials for SRA submission of meta-genomics data, and data generated on the Illumina platforms.
+Get in touch with qiime.help@colorado.edu if these are important applications for you.

 This tutorial uses as an example the `Fierer et al. 2008 hand dataset <http://www.pnas.org/content/105/46/17994.long>`_.
 This represents the first barcoded SRA submission, and the finished product can be found via SRA accession #: `SRS001216 <http://www.ncbi.nlm.nih.gov/sites/entrez?db=sra&term=SRS001216>`_.